madmaze/pytesseract/README.rst

 * **image_to_string** Returns the result of a Tesseract OCR run on the image to string

-* **image_to_boxes** Returns string output containing recognized characters and their box boundaries
+* **image_to_boxes** Returns result containing recognized characters and their box boundaries

-* **image_to_data** Returns string output containing box boundaries, confidences, and other information.
+* **image_to_data** Returns result containing box boundaries, confidences, and other information.
 Requires Tesseract 3.05+.
-See `Tesseract TSV documentation <https://github.com/tesseract-ocr/tesseract/wiki/Command-Line-Usage#tsv-output-currently-available-in-305-dev-in-master-branch-on-github>`_ for more information:
+For more information, please check the `Tesseract TSV documentation <https://github.com/tesseract-ocr/tesseract/wiki/Command-Line-Usage#tsv-output-currently-available-in-305-dev-in-master-branch-on-github>`_

 **Parameters**